thespcrewroy/SoftwareEngineeringTutorials/README.md

 ## UGA Courses (Computer Science Theory Repository)

+## Project Management Concepts
+ * **Waterfall Methodology:** each project phase is completed sequentially before moving to the next stage
+ * **Agile Methodology:** emphasizes iterative progress, collaboration, adaptability, and continuous delivery of value
+ * **SCRUM:** agile project management framework that organizes work into iterative sprints for collaboration efficiency
+ * **Software Development Life Cycle (SDLC):** structured process for deveoping software and software systems
+     * **Plan:** goals, requirements, feasibility, timelines, and resources are identified and organized
+     * **Analyze:** business and technical requirements are gathered, evaluated, and documented
+     * **Design:** creating the software architecture, user interfaces, databases, and system specifications
+     * **Develop:** phase where developers write and build the application’s code and core functionality
+     * **Test:** stage where the software is evaluated for bugs, security issues, performance, and functionality
+     * **Deploy:** release and distribute the software to users or production environments
+     * **Maintain:** ongoing phase of updating, monitoring, fixing, and improving the software after release

+## Project Management and Collaboration
+* **Microsoft Office Suite:** collection of productivity applications such as Word, Excel, PowerPoint, and Outlook
+* **Google Workspace:** cloud-based productivity and collaboration suite  with Gmail, Docs, Drive, Meet, Calendar, etc.
+* **Linear:** a modern project management and issue-tracking tool designed for fast software development team workflows
+* **Notion:** all-in-one workspace platform for note-taking, project management, documentation, and collaboration
+* **JIRA:** Atlassian project management and issue-tracking tool widely used for agile software development and collaboration
+* **GitHub Projects:**  GitHub used to organize tasks, track progress, and manage software development workflows
+* **GitHub Issues:** built-in GitHub tracking system used to report bugs, manage tasks, discuss features, and coordinate projects
+* **ServiceNow:** an enterprise cloud-based ticketing platform for IT service management and business workflow automatiom
+* **Trello:** visual project management tool that uses boards, lists, and cards to organize tasks and team workflows.

 ## System Design Concepts
 * **Unified Modeling Language (UML):** a standardized visual modeling language used to design software systems